x81k25/k3s-baremetal-terraform/readme.md

 - This project is designed for single-node deployment but can be extended
 - All Terraform state is managed locally by default and excluded from git
 - Sensitive information should be stored in `terraform.tfvars` (gitignored)
-- The media module requires GPU drivers pre-installed on the host system
+- The media module requires GPU drivers pre-installed on the host system for Plex hardware acceleration
-- MLflow requires PostgreSQL databases to be properly initialized
+- MLflow and Dagster require PostgreSQL databases to be properly initialized
+- Dagster orchestration has been integrated into the media module for tighter coupling with media processing workflows
+- Each service (Dagster, Rear Diff) maintains separate database credentials for dev/staging/prod environments

 ## Contributing